alphagov/pay-products/docs/api_specification.md

 ## POST /v1/api/products

-This endpoint creates a new product in pay-apps.
+This endpoint creates a new product in pay-products.

 ### Request example